aifimmunology/repro-vrd-tea-seq/README.md

 Data and Notebooks related to flow cytometry are stored in `06-flow-cytometry/`.
 This section is partially reproducible, as much of the analysis was carried out by manual gating in FlowJo.
 Summary statistics and outputs from FlowJo analysis are stored in `06-flow-cytometry/data/`, which are used to generate secondary analyses and figures.

 ## Figures
-Assembly of results into panels for use in figures are stored in the `figures/` directory.
+Notebooks for assembly of results into panels for use in figures are stored in the `figures/` directory.
 Panels and the data backing those panels are in `figures/output/figure_N` or `figures/output/supp_figure_N` where `N` is the figure number.

+## Tables
+Notebooks for assembly of results into supplementary tables are stored in the `tables/` directory.
+Raw versions of supplementary tables are compressed using `gzip` and stored in `tables/output/`.

 ## Interactive Dash App
 An interactive app for exploration of DEG results was implemented in the Dash framework for Python.
 Code used to generate this app is linked as a submodule to this repository in `repro-vrd-tea-seq-deg-app/`.